 1.2.11 As a financial institution which is subject to sanctions, can I continue to operate accounts for customers?

-You will need a Gibraltar competent authority licence to release funds to customers.
+You will need a Gibraltar competent authority licence to operate accounts for customers.

 1.2.12 What reporting obligations apply to me?